Vegetable garden trellis can literally be built in a couple hours; all you need is access to bamboo and a pair of heavy duty shears.

 This page was last updated by Bernard Preston on 29th November, 2018.

-Crop rotation is a vital part of backyard permaculture; and planting legumes in the same place year after year soon proved counter to the wisdom of the ages.
+Crop rotation is a vital part of backyard permaculture; and planting legumes in the same place each year soon proved counter to the wisdom of the ages.
 Follow your summer beans with tall kale plants that also need support, for example, but not with green peas.

 So now we grow a host of different vegetables on those fixed, steel garden fences; and the pole beans only every third or fourth year.